51ngularity/unity3d/games/Asteroids_on_Steroids/README.md

 # Asteroids on Steroids

-my first videogame, hope u like it. heres a link where u can try it out https://51ngularity.github.io/unity3d/games/Asteroids_on_Steroids/WebGL/index.html
+my first videogame, hope u like it. heres a link where u can try it out in your browser https://51ngularity.github.io/unity3d/games/Asteroids_on_Steroids/WebGL/index.html

 Enjoy!